The 7 best manual breast pumps 2023

 How to use a manual breast pump

-If you're wondering how to use a breast pump, follow these instructions for how to use the different manual pumps.
+If you're wondering how to use a breast pump, follow these instructions for the different manual pumps.

 It's important to always start by washing your hands.
-Make sure your pump and bottle are clean and sterile before use.
-You might want to find a quiet space where you won't be disturbed to pump in peace.
+Before using your pump and bottle, make sure they are clean and sterile.
+You might want to find a quiet space where you won't be disturbed so you can pump in peace.

 Tip: begin by massaging your breast for a few minutes – this helps with the let-down reflex.

-Collection shells: as this doesn't require hand pumping, simply place in your nursing bra and ensure your nipple is aligned with the opening.
-The cup will then collect milk that leaks in between feeds or on the opposite breast while feeding.
+Collection shells: This doesn't require hand pumping.
+Simply place it in your nursing bra and ensure your nipple is aligned with the opening.
+The cup will then collect milk that leaks between feeds or on the opposite breast while feeding.

-Silicone pump: gently squeeze the pump to release air inside the pump and whilst still squeezing, attach it to your breast.
+Silicone pump: Gently squeeze the pump to release air inside it, and while still squeezing, attach it to your breast.
 When attached, release your grip on the pump, which will create a suction that starts to express the milk.

 Tip: When your milk starts slowing down, switch breasts.
 Then swap back again as you may find you have more milk to express.